Skip to content

 Attack: Attacker fabricates billing_ids in usage reports.
 Countermeasure (protocol): Exchange validates billing_id exists in transaction log before accepting usage reports.

 Attack: Flood DiscoverResources to exhaust Exchange resources.
-Countermeasure (protocol): Per-partner rate limiting via license ID validation.
+Countermeasure (protocol): Per-partner rate limiting keyed on the verified requester identity (RFC 9421 request signature — domain/key), not on the self-supplied billing_ref.
 Anonymous queries rejected.

 T27: Content arbitrage (buy low, resell high)